ron282/libomemo-c/README.md

 ## Client install time

-At install time, a libsignal-protocol-c client needs to generate its identity keys, registration id, and prekeys.
+At install time, a libomemo-c client needs to generate its identity keys, registration id, and prekeys.

 ```c